 A pretty place with a castle, an original packhorse bridge and interesting Almhouses.
 It has its own Green Man Festival in May.

-John Osborne, the playwright, is buried in the churchyard having lived for a number of years at The Hirst, a large house nearby.
+lived for a number of years at The Hirst, a large house nearby.
 The dominant Castle ruin has Norman origins.